freshleafmedia/privacy-banner/README.md

 ## How it works

-The `<privacy-banner>` element acts as the 'source of truth' of which services there are and if they are enabled.
+The `<privacy-banner>` element acts as the 'source of truth' of which data processors there are and if they are enabled.

-Whenever a service is enabled, either via the banner or an overlay, events are fired.
+Whenever a data processor is enabled, either via the banner or an overlay, events are fired.
 These events are listened for by all elements which can be affected.
 They then adjust their state accordingly.

 ## License